 Description of supercomputers

-The Institute of Integrative and Systems Biology has 2 computer servers: katak & manitou
+The Institute of Integrative and Systems Biology has its own computer servers.

-These computers are primarily dedicated to high memory and time intensive computing jobs.
+These computers are mainly dedicated to bioinformatics work which is particularly memory and time intensive.

 For mpi or serie calculations that do not require more than 24 GB of memory per node

 (8 cores) and 48 hours of computing time, it is suggested to use the resources of Compute Canada.

 It’s a computer in the UV100 SGI series and was commissioned in June 2011.